 - Maintenance of a policy that addresses information security.

-Though it’s not necessary to be PCI compliant, it’s a good step to take to ensure the safety of your and your customer’s data.
+Though PCI compliance is not required by law, it’s a highly recommended step to take to ensure the safety of your and your customer’s data.
 If you’d like to learn how to become PCI compliant, let us know and we can help you out.

 There are three areas where data is most vulnerable to a cyber attack: data in memory, in transit, and at rest.